Watertown Workers' Compensation

 Unfortunately, workers could be put at risk in any of these professions if their employers fail to follow rules set by the Occupational Safety and Health Act.
 OSHA rules address all aspects of workplace safety and set minimum regulations.
 When these regulations are not followed, workers’ lives are on the line and companies can face penalties.
 For example, one Watertown, MA employer was cited by the Occupational Safety and Health Administration for failure to provide fall protection equipment to reduce workplace hazards likely to cause death or serious physical harm to employees.

 The threat of citations is often not enough to encourage employers to do everything they can to protect workers.
 However, regardless of whether an employer fails to fulfill obligations or goes the extra mile for safety, the rules are still the same for workers’ comp.
 An employee can’t sue an employer, but instead must make a work injury claim.Getting Help from a Watertown Workers’ Compensation Lawyer

 Workers’ compensation benefits provide coverage for medical costs as well as disability income.
 Injured workers need to alert their employer to health problems caused by work duties as soon as possible after they are diagnosed or after an accident occurs.
 Benefits should begin shortly after a claim is made.

 If there is a dispute over the validity of a claim or the benefits owed, Employee Claim - Form 110 should be submitted to the Department of Industrial Accidents (DIA) to start the process of resolving the disagreement.
-An experienced attorney can represent you in your initial claim as well as in solving problems that arise when trying to get covered for your workplace injury or illness.
+Our law firm can represent you in your initial claim as well as in solving problems that arise when trying to get covered for your workplace injury or illness.